IBM/AI-on-Power-Level3/docs/Lab3/lab3-overview.md

 3. **Multi-Language Support**: Supports a variety of programming languages, making it versatile for different development environments.
 4. **Security and Compliance**: Designed with a strong focus on enterprise-level security, ensuring that generated code adheres to industry standards and compliance regulations.
 5. **Customization**: Tailors AI recommendations to the specific needs of a project, enabling more accurate code suggestions and personalized developer assistance.

+### Benefits of IBM WCA

+1. **Increased Developer Productivity**: Automates routine coding tasks, allowing developers to focus on higher-level problem-solving.
+2. **Enhanced Code Quality**: Improves the accuracy of code with AI-powered insights, reducing the chances of errors or vulnerabilities.
+3. **Enterprise-Grade Security**: Ensures that code generation is secure and compliant with regulations, making it suitable for industries like finance and healthcare.